-Results: Associations between peak VGRF with the TSK scale were made with Pearson correlation coefficients with significant relationships defined as p≤0.05.
-The average peak VGRF was 2.67 ± 0.28 and 2.68 ± 0.17 (mean±SD) %bodyweight and TSK value was 33.45 ± 4.6 and 31.60 ± 3.40 (mean±SD) for ACLD and ACLR groups respectively.
-There was a significant negative association between poorer responses on the TSK scale and peak VGRF in ACLD group (r=-0.58, p=0.007) but not in ACLR group (r=-0.31, p=0.17).
+Results: Associations between peak VGRF and the TSK scale were made with Pearson correlation coefficients; significant relationships were defined as p≤0.05.
+The average peak VGRF was 2.67 ± 0.28 and 2.68 ± 0.17 (mean±SD) %bodyweight and the TSK value was 33.45 ± 4.6 and 31.60 ± 3.40 (mean±SD) for ACLD and ACLR groups, respectively.
+There was a significant negative association between poorer responses on the TSK scale and peak VGRF in the ACLD group (r=-0.58, p=0.007) but not in the ACLR group (r=-0.31, p=0.17).